Solicitors for Special Guardianship Orders in Sheffield, Leeds & York: Guardianship of a Child

 - need to provide a foundation for a lifelong, permanent relationship

-- maintain a link with the child’s birth parents
+- maintain a link with the child’s birth parents; and

-- be able to pass on your surname to the child (if the court gives permission)
+- you are able to pass on your surname to the child (if the court gives permission)

 How long does it take to get an Order?

 The relevant Local Authority must be given 3 months written notice of an individual’s intention to apply to the Court for a Special Guardianship Order.
-Once that period of time has lapsed, the individual can apply to the Court for either “leave to apply” (permission) for the Order or for those individuals that do not require leave, the substantive Order.
+Once that period of time has lapsed, the individual can apply to court.
 The application will be served on the child’s parents and any other person who may hold Parental Responsibility for the child.
 The Court will require the Local Authority to undertake a Special Guardianship Report which is an in depth assessment carried out by a Social Worker, which will recommend whether or not a Special Guardianship Order should be made.

 Contact us for help